bay-qa/android-testing/README.md

 ## 3. Sign Up tests implemented with Page Object pattern

+===== Day 4
+## 1. Add background routine that changes list we use in tests
+This will break our tests in EspressoSingUpTest.
+WARNING: This `Timer` implementation is only for IdlingResource demonstration.
+It is probably a bad style to implement it this way.

 # Android Testing

 This project is a fake Android app that is intended to be used in workshop training to learn Android testing practices.